insen/blog/_posts/2017-09-27-DevOps-Making-A-Start.md

 That didn't sound legit, did it?
 Cos it wasn't.
 In DevOps context itself is context-sensitive, i.e. it means take the biggest picture from where you stand.
 That's all you can do anyways.

-Since context is king, we will set a context.
-Assume the following organizational scenario within which to start out on a DevOps analysis first.
+Since context is king, we will set a context within which to start out on our DevOps analysis.
+Assume the following organizational scenario first.

 *A team trying to provide custom software development and integration services on Azure.
 A team trying to a create a distributed processing layer for the .NET Stack system.
 A team working on big-data analytics and data presentation system on Azure.
 A management team trying to manage all these.*